 Lymphogranuloma Venereum (Chlamydia trachomatis)

-Lymphogranuloma venereum (LGV) is a sexually transmitted infection (STI) caused by a subtype of bacteria of Chlamydia trachomatis.
+Lymphogranuloma venereum (LGV) is a sexually transmitted infection (STI) caused by strains of Chlamydia trachomatis bacteria.
 This is the same bacteria that causes Chlamydia.

-But LGV infection is much more serious.
-LGV can be transmitted during unprotected sex.
-If left untreated, it can result in serious illness, genital scarring or, rarely, death.
+LGV can cause more serious illness regular than chlamydia.
+If left untreated, it can result in serious illness, genital or anal scarring or, rarely, death.

 Symptoms

-Symptoms generally appear 3–30 days after infection.
-Initial symptoms include a painless sore or lump where the bacteria entered the body.
-This can be the vagina, penis, rectum, cervix or mouth.
+Symptoms generally appear three to 30 days after infection.
+Initial symptoms include a painless sore or lump where the bacteria entered the body at site of sexual activity such as in the cervix, mouth, penis, rectum, or vagina.

-After the initial symptoms, those infected with LGV may experience flu-like symptoms.
-These include fever, chills, fatigue, muscle and joint aches, lymph node swelling, genital scarring, and rectal disease.
+After the initial symptoms, those infected with LGV may experience flu-like symptoms including fever, chills, fatigue, and muscle and joint aches.
+Other symptoms of LGV include lymph node swelling, diarrhea, genital scarring, and rectal pain, mucous discharge, bleeding and diarrhea.

 Causes

-LGV can be transmitted through unprotected oral, vaginal or anal sex with a person who is already infected.
-LGV can be transmitted to straight and same-sex partners.
+LGV can be transmitted through anal, oral, or vaginal sex with a person who is already infected.
+Anyone who is sexually active can be infected with LGV.

 Treatment

 LGV can be cured with antibiotics.
-Early treatment is essential to prevent severe complications.
-These include genital/anal scarring.
+Early treatment is essential to prevent serious complications such as anal or genital scarring.

 If you are infected with LGV and had sex within the last 60 days, it is important to tell your sexual partner(s) that you have LGV.
 They may require treatment as well.
 Getting treatment at the same time as your partner(s) can reduce the risk of passing the infection back and forth.